trunghoangminh/License-Plate-Recognition/README.md

-﻿#License plate recognition Aplication
+﻿#License plate recognition Application
-- This is a project practice license plate recognition of car in Viet Nam.
+- This project will practice about license plate recognition of car in Viet Nam.
-- This project using lib opencv java to process image.
+- This project using library opencv java to process image.

 - I will direct you install OpenCV Java in OS Linux and Window.
 	+ You access website below to download OpenCV appropriate with OS your PC.